Affinity Designer vs CorelDRAW for Freelancers 2026: Which One Is Actually Worth Your Money?

 You're an Affinity Designer person if:

-• You're budget-conscious and don't want a perpetual subscription eating your margins
+• You're budget-conscious and don't want a perpetual subscription eating into your margins

 • You work primarily on Mac or iPad — the experience is noticeably smoother on Apple hardware

-• Your clients don't specifically request CDR files (most won't in 2026 — it's increasingly niche)
+• Your clients don't specifically request CDR files (most won't in 2026 — it's increasingly a niche format)

 • You do logo design, branding, icons, or digital illustration — these workflows feel natural in Affinity